“send a postcard and receive a postcard back from a random person somewhere in the world!”

 There was a video like this in the German TV to a while ago.
 They even showed what they do with mail with adresses they can't read and gave tipps how you should do it right. ;)

-JulieMary, Venezuela
+JulieMary, Canada

 Hahaha, good video.